IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 - If you are on Blender >=3.1, choose py310
 - If you are on Blender >=2.93 and <3.1, choose py39
-- If you are on Blender <2.93, choose py37
 - Choose ``linux``, ``macos``, ``macosm1`` (for Apple M1 devices), or ``win`` depending on your operating system